kelvinyap2014/blog-angular5/README.md

 Service workers are commented by default, to enable them please uncomment the following code.

-* The service worker registering script in index.html
+* The service worker registering the script in index.html

 ```html
 <script>